 To further support English language teachers in their effective use of the Color Vowel™ Chart, Shirley and Karen delivered a live 70-minute webinar to over 1,600 participants through the Office of English Language Programs.

 In 2014, ELTS developed a 6-hour training as part of the new Peace Corps TEFL Certification program.
-The modules, which focus on the teaching of pronunciation, feature the Color Vowel™ Chart and its accompanying multi-modal teaching methods as a way of providing new teachers and their students with an accessible and useful tool for learning new vocabulary and mastering spoken English.
+The modules, which focus on the teaching of pronunciation, include the Color Vowel™ Chart and its accompanying multi-modal teaching methods as a way of providing new teachers and their students with an effective, accessible, practical, tool for learning new vocabulary and mastering spoken English.

 The Peace Corps TEFL Certificate is currently offered to Peace Corps Volunteers in Albania, Armenia, Benin, Costa Rica, Ecuador, Kyrgyz Republic, Madagascar, Moldova, Nicaragua, Rwanda, and Thailand.